 Our simple intuitions have led to practical numerical algorithms.
 The previous results in a sense amazed us for linear algebra is a well-studied area.
 This short paper shows also that our understanding of finite dimensional Euclidean spaces is still limited.
+No numerical results are presented here due to the fact that the key techniques have been applied in Huawei HI3111 digital TV chipset with remarkable performance before 2006.
+In fact the first draft of the paper was originated more than ten years ago and re-polished in 2016.

 Viewing from the algebraic domain decomposition point of view, what we have done is in a sense a virtual domain decomposition method in simple linear algebra form.
 Yet, it is very different as no iteration is involved in our approach.
 By analogy and just by analogy, can we say that the comparison of our approach and algebraic domain decomposition is sort of resembles the differences between the conventional direct and iterative methods?
-Anyway, the very ideas of decomposition seems can be applied and further extended for numerical procedures in approximation theory, linear programming and other problems.
+Anyway, it seems that the very ideas of decomposition can be applied and further extended for numerical procedures in approximation theory, linear programming and other problems.
 We will be happy to see further progresses and will try our best also to work on them.

+Acknowledgement

-Acknowledgement: Our gratitude goes to professors Wolfgang Hackbusch (Max-Planck-Institute, MIS), Boris Kashin (Moscow State), Gilbert Strang (MIT), Tony Chan (UCLA), Qun Lin (Chinese Academy of Sciences) and the anonymous referees for valuable suggestions that transformed our paper completely.
+Our gratitude goes to professors Wolfgang Hackbusch (Max-Planck-Institute, MIS), Boris Kashin (Moscow State), Gilbert Strang (MIT), Tony Chan (UCLA), Qun Lin (Chinese Academy of Sciences) and the anonymous referees for valuable suggestions that transformed our paper completely.